frederic-perez/AmE-dictionary/data/dictionary.md

 __fudging__ _Fudging statistics._
 __fulcrum__ :two::hammer:
 __fulfilling__
+__full nelson__ _n_ A wrestling hold in which the holder puts both arms under the opponent's arms and exerts pressure on the back of the neck (illegal in amateur wrestling).
 __full of beans__
 __full of hot air__ To talk a lot, especially without saying anything of value or meaning.
 __full swing__ _The conference was in full swing when I arrived._